DashieTM/pycol/documentation.typ

 - Unused Information\
   Despite the fact that we provide information to the AI about potential wall collisions, it still seemingly does not always see them as a threat, and sporadically moves into it.\
-  Here we can only improve this by trying to provide more and more "useful" information that the AI can work with.
+  Here, we can only improve this by trying to provide more and more "useful" information that the AI can work with.

 - Where to reward?\
   Just like a dog, we would like to "reward" good behavior and "discourage" bad behavior.
 Problem is, how can we make sure we actually reward the right action?\
   For this example, if we simply reward moving towards the food, then the AI could figure out that it could continuously make the same move, one step towards the food and one back.\
-  This would result in an infinite loop of rewards... something we would want to discourage.\
+  This would result in an infinite loop of rewards, something we would want to discourage.\
   In this case one would need to punish the AI every time it moves away from the food, however, one has to be careful to not invoke other unseen consequences.

 - What states to use?\